5 Best Gun Belts for Concealed Carry [2023 Guide]

 Suit pants, dress pants, and some women's pants have belt loops that are too small for a standard 1.5" gun belt.

-Fortunately, the Beltman 1.25" belt fits just right with the size and style of such attire.
+Fortunately, the Beltman 1.25" belt fits just right with those outfits.

-However, most holsters are made to fit 1.5" belts, so you may need to get 1.25" belt clips for your holster for a good fit.
+Most holsters fit 1.5" belts.
+You may need to get 1.25" belt clips for your holster for a good fit.

 Or, ensure your holster has at least two mounting clips to reduce the effects of play between the clips and belt.

-Otherwise, your holster will tilt around in place, and a tilting holster gives a slow draw.
+Otherwise, your holster will tilt around in place.
+A tilting holster gives a slow draw.

 |